Lihle2018/WhatsApp_ChatGPT_Itegration/README.md

 3. **Real-time Communication**: The integration enables real-time communication between users and the application, ensuring seamless and interactive chat experiences.

-4. **Message Management**: The application includes functionalities to manage incoming and outgoing messages, allowing you to track and process chat conversations efficiently.

-5. **Customization Options**: You can customize the application's behavior, such as response generation and message routing, to align with your specific requirements.

 ## Setup Instructions